Flexible varieties and automorphism groups: Infinite transitivity

 \bproof (a) Since $G$ acts transitively on every $G$-orbit $O$ in $\Omega$ and $V\cap O$ is dense in $O$, we can find $g\in G$ with $g.x\in V$.
 Replacing $x$ by $g.x$ we may assume that $x\in V$.
 For some $\sigma\in\{1,\ldots, s\}$ we have $H_\sigma.y\cap V\ne\emptyset$.
 Taking $h\in H_\sigma$ general we have $h. x\in V$ and $h.y\in V$, as required.

 (b) By (a) we may assume that $x,y\in V$.
-The property that $g.x$ and $g.y$ are in different $H_\sigma$-orbits is an open condition.
+The property that $g.x$ and $g.y$ are in different $H_\sigma$-orbits is an open condition for $(x,y)$ running over the space $V\times V$.
 Thus by recursion it suffices to find $g\in G$ such that (b) is satisfied for a fixed $\sigma$.
 If $x$ and $y$ are already in different $H_\sigma$-orbits then there is nothing to show.

 So suppose that this is not the case and so $x,y$ are sitting on the same $H_\sigma$-orbit, which is then necessarily one dimensional.
 By assumption the vector fields $\p_1,\ldots, \p_s$ span the tangent space $T_{x}(G.x)$ at $x$, and the $G$-orbit of $x$ has dimension $\ge 2$.
 Hence $\p_\tau$ is not tangent to $H_\sigma.x$ at $x$ for some $\tau$.
 In particular the orbits $H_\sigma.x$ and $H_\tau.x$ are both of dimension one and have only finitely many points in common.